vrindger/actually_open_lean/README.md

 `bash MyLeanAlgorithm.sh`

 ## Step 4 - Lean is running
-If you see this output you are good to go - you will need to add your API keys in your config and take it from here yourself:
+If you see this output, this is Hello World for this project = you are good to go - you will need to add your API keys in your config and take it from here yourself:

 ```
 20250320 11:29:05.708 TRACE:: AlpacaBrokerage.Initialize(): Option failed to connect to live feed 'opra', will retry with free feed